VALAWAI/docs/docs/architecture/value_awareness.md

 # Value Awareness

-To introduce value awareness into the GNW, we first need to understand what is awareness.
-The term ‘aware’ is ambiguous, but it commonly has to do with explicitly realising, perceiving or knowing something.
-For example, situation awareness (or situational awareness) [[Endsley, 2011]](/references#endsley_2011) refers to a mental state where all the relevant elements of a situation and the way they hang together are known and it becomes possible to predict (or at least form sensible expectations about) what will happen next or what action should be taken.
+To integrate value awareness into the GNW, we must first understand what awareness entails.
+The term "aware" is inherently ambiguous, but it generally relates to explicitly recognizing, perceiving, or knowing something.
+For instance, situation awareness [[Endsley, 2011]](/references#endsley_2011) describes a mental state where all relevant elements of a situation and their interrelationships are understood, enabling prediction (or at least the formation of reasonable expectations) about future events or appropriate actions.

-In VALAWAI, we are specifically interested in value-aware AI, and we define it as follows:
+Within VALAWAI, we focus specifically on *value-aware* AI, which we define as:

-> “An AI system that is capable of capturing the relevant (human) value system,
+> "An AI system that is capable of capturing the relevant (human) value system,
-> understanding that value system, abiding by it, and explaining its own behaviour
+> understanding that value system, abiding by it, and explaining its own behavior
-> and that of others in terms of that value system.”
+> and that of others in terms of that value system."

+Achieving value awareness requires, we argue, four key technical capabilities:

-To achieve value awareness, we argue that an AI should first and foremost have “value acquisition” abilities for it to be able to capture the relevant value system reflecting the stakeholder’s value preferences, which is usually context-dependent.
-For example, the values of equality or fairness might have different meanings and different importance in various application domains.
+1.  **Value Acquisition:** The AI must be able to capture the relevant value system, reflecting the stakeholder's value preferences, which are often context-dependent.
+For example, the values of equality or fairness can have different meanings and importance across various application domains.
+This acquisition process may involve learning from data, explicit input from users, or a combination of both.

-Second, to allow an AI to understand value systems, “value representation and reasoning” is required to allow the AI to formally reason about values, such as detecting value conflicts or analysing the impact of adopting certain values.

-Third, “value alignment” mechanisms will need to be developed to allow the AI to analyse whether certain behaviour abides by preferred values or not.
+2.  **Value Representation and Reasoning:**  The AI needs to represent values in a formal and computationally tractable manner, enabling reasoning about them.
+This includes the ability to detect value conflicts, analyze the impact of adopting certain values, and perform other logical operations on value representations.
+This capability is essential for understanding the complex interplay of values within a given context.

+3.  **Value Alignment:** Mechanisms are required to assess whether a given behavior aligns with the preferred values.
+This involves comparing actions or decisions against the represented values and determining the degree of congruence or conflict.
+This alignment process may involve quantitative measures or qualitative assessments.

-Finally, for full transparency and for helping the human stakeholders become more aware of the alignment of behaviour with respect to values, “explanation” mechanisms will need to be developed to allow the AI to explain how one behaviour is aligned (or not) with a given value system.
-This supports value-aligned decision making as well as the value-aligned design of AI systems.
-A summary of what value-aware AI could achieve is listed below:
+4.  **Value-Based Explainability:** For transparency and to enhance human understanding of AI behavior, the AI must be able to explain how its actions (or the actions of others) relate to the underlying value system.
+This explainability component clarifies the connection between behavior and values, supporting both value-aligned decision-making and the value-aligned design of AI systems.

+These four capabilities enable value-aware AI to achieve a range of functionalities,
+including:

- 1. Monitor compliance with values by a human or AI system, and possibly provide feedback or support a certification process.
+1.  **Value Compliance Monitoring:** Monitoring compliance with values by human or AI systems, potentially providing feedback or supporting certification processes.

- 2. Deconstruct the values implicitly used by a human or AI system based on reported/observed behaviour, and possibly provide feedback for the human or AI system so they are aware of those values.
+2.  **Implicit Value Deconstruction:** Inferring the values implicitly used by a human or AI system based on observed behavior, and providing feedback to make them aware of these values.

- 3. Advise a course of action in a given situation to a human or AI system, compatible with a given value system.
+3.  **Value-Driven Action Advisement:** Advising a course of action to a human or AI system that is compatible with a given value system.

- 4. Autonomously perform actions compatible with a given value system.
+4.  **Autonomous Value-Aligned Action:** Autonomously performing actions that are compatible with a given value system.

-Furthermore, the same way value-aware AI can be used to analyse and impact behaviour, it can also be used to analyse and impact motivators of behaviour, such as norms.
-We choose to focus on norms specifically since norms have traditionally and been used in multiagent systems as means to coordinate behaviour and ensure it is respecting aspired properties.
-As such, value-aware AI could also achieve the following:
+Furthermore, value-aware AI can be applied not only to behaviors but also to the *motivators* of behavior, such as norms.
+This leads to additional capabilities:

- 5. Analyse the alignment of norms with values, for example in order to provide feedback on norms or support a certification process for the norms.
+5.  **Norm-Value Alignment Analysis:** Analyzing the alignment of norms with values, providing feedback on norms, or supporting norm certification processes.

- 6. Deconstruct the values implicitly adhered to by norms.
+6.  **Implicit Value Deconstruction from Norms:** Inferring the values implicitly adhered to by norms.

- 7. Advise on the norms to adopt in a given situation, compatible with a given value system.
+7.  **Value-Driven Norm Advisement:** Advising on norms to adopt in a given situation, ensuring compatibility with a given value system.

- 8. Autonomously select the norms compatible with a given value system.
+8.  **Autonomous Value-Aligned Norm Selection:** Autonomously selecting norms that are compatible with a given value system.

-Last, but not least, by making humans aware of their value systems, the impact of their value systems on behaviour, the alignment of their actions and norms with these value systems, as well as making them understand conflicting values, value-aware AI could also achieve the
-following:
+Finally, value-aware AI can also play a crucial role in helping humans understand and evolve their own value systems:

- 9. Help a human decide on how to evolve its value system.
+9.  **Personal Value System Evolution Support:** Helping individuals decide how to evolve their personal value systems.

- 10. Help humans collectively decide on their preferred/agreed upon value system.
+10. **Collective Value System Deliberation Support:** Facilitating collective decision-making regarding shared or agreed-upon value systems.

-Notice that deciding on value systems is a strictly human decision.
-An AI cannot make decisions on a value system, but adopt the value system of its stakeholder(s).
+It is crucial to emphasize that deciding on value systems remains a strictly human prerogative.
+AI cannot make decisions *about* value systems but can only adopt and operate according to the value system(s) provided by its stakeholders.

-We close this section by making the statement that the above four technical capabilities—value acquisition, value representation and reasoning, value-alignment mechanisms, and value-based explainability— provide the basis for developing value-aware AI.
-In what follows, we illustrate how these capabilities may be introduced into the GNW
+These four technical capabilities—value acquisition, value representation and reasoning, value alignment, and value-based explainability—form the foundation for developing truly value-aware AI.
+In the following sections, we will illustrate how these capabilities can be integrated into the GNW architecture.